 To further enhance security, Watkins College of Art, Design & Film officials have adopted the procedures listed below:

 - Students, faculty, staff, and visitors must enter and leave the main academic building at the front doors where the reception desk is staffed by persons who monitor all those who come and go.
 At no time should anyone use the emergency exit doors unless there is an emergency,as these doors are alarmed.
 Other non-emergency doors besides the front doors may be used only in special, approved circumstances and only bydesignated college staff.
 For questions about disarming other doors, please see the front desk staff.

-- No one should be in the main academic building after officially posted business hours unless he or she has special permission from the President or his or her official designee.
+- No one should be in the main academic building after officially posted business hours unless he or she has special permission from the President or her official designee.

 - Everyone must have an official Watkins parking sticker, which must be displayed appropriately on his or her automobile.